waziri22/mobile-app-development-with-flutter/loCation/README.md

+[] THIS IS A MOBILE APP FOR CAR PARKING THAT CAN INSTANTLY TRACK LOCATION

 This work implies the use of localhost XAMPP, database pictures.sql saved to the htdocs/project/location

 where their is get file and upload file with php programming language